 Q1.
 What is Git, and how does it work internally?

-It works with three main areas: working directory, staging area, and repository.
-Developers modify files in the working directory and stage changes using git add.
+Developers modify files in the working directory and move selected changes to the staging area using git add.

 Q2.
 What is a Git repository, and what does it contain?